joaovitoriasilva/endurain/docs/index.md

 - **Database:** MariaDB or PostgreSQL for efficient user data management
 - **Observability:** Jaeger for basic tracing and monitoring

-To deploy Endurain, Docker images are available, and a comprehensive example can be found in the "docker-compose.yml.example" file provided in the project repository.
+To deploy Endurain, a Docker image is available, and a comprehensive example can be found in the "docker-compose.yml.example" file provided in the project repository.
 Configuration is facilitated through environment variables, ensuring flexibility and ease of customization.
 More details bellow.

 ## Developer's Note